January 6, 2025

 Prevention Tips

-• Photograph your plant monthly to spot gradual changes
+• Photograph your plant every month so you will see any gradual changes

-• Keep basic supplies (fresh soil, clean scissors, neem oil) on hand
+• Keep basic supplies (fresh soil, clean scissors, neem oil) close by

-• Build a relationship with your plant through regular observation
+• Build a relationship with your plant through watching it

 Recovery Steps That Work:

-Instead of the usual care routine, modify your approach for the first few weeks after repotting:
+Instead of the usual care routine change what you’ve being doing for the first few weeks after you’ve repotted it:

-• Hold off on fertilizer for at least a month
+• Don’t fertilizer for at least a month

 • Keep light levels consistent but slightly lower than usual

-• Wait until the soil is quite dry for the first post-transplant watering
+• Wait for the soil to become quite dry before your water for the first time after transplanting it

 Leave a Reply